ces234/Senior-Project/README.md

 Navigate to the project directory: cd Senior-Project

 2. Backend Setup (Django)
 Use a virtual environment for Python dependencies.
-Run the commands:
+If you already see a backend/env/ folder, delete it and run the following command to create a virtual environment compliant to your OS:

 python -m venv env

 Activate the virtual environment:
     On Windows:
     .\env\Scripts\Activate.ps1

-on macOS/Linux:
+    On macOS/Linux:
     source env/bin/activate

-Install Python Dependencies: run the following commands
+Install Python Dependencies: run the following commands (we don't have this yet so skip this step but should add it later)

 pip install -r backend/requirements.txt

+Within the activated virtual environment run:
+    pip install django
+    pip install djongo
+    pip install pytz

 Run Django Migrations: set up the database and apply Django migrations python backend/manage.py migrate